 Panama

-Panama performs at the high range in Representation and in the mid-range in Rights, Rule of Law and Participation.
-It is among the top 25 per cent of countries regarding several factors of all four categories.
-Compared to 2018, it has maintained steady performance, only declining in Economic Equality.
-Panama is an upper-middle income country with an economy centered around the services sector, which includes the Panama Canal and financial services.
+In the Global State of Democracy Framework, Panama performs in the high range in Representation and in the mid-range in Rights, Rule of Law and Participation.
+It is among the top 25 per cent of countries in several factors.
+Compared to 2019, it has maintained steady performance, improving in Freedom of Expression and declining in Economic Equality.
+Panama is a high income country, with an economy reliant on services and on the Panama Canal as a major trade hub.

-Despite having a legal framework that promotes and monitors gender equality, the Covid-19 pandemic exposed gender-based vulnerabilities, including a rise in domestic violence and femicide during this period.
-Women’s political participation and representation remain a challenge.
-Although the electoral code requires parity in nomination of candidacies, normative flaws allow for parties to bypass this obligation.
-In the May 2024 elections, only 19 per cent of candidacies were held by women.
+Panama’s legal framework promotes gender equality.
+However, gender-based vulnerabilities, including domestic violence and femicide, were exacerbated during the Covid-19 pandemic and remain to this day.
+Women’s political representation also remains a challenge.
+Although electoral law requires parity in nomination of candidacies, normative loopholes allow for parties to bypass this obligation.
+In the last national elections (May 2024), only 19 per cent of candidacies were held by women.
+Consensual same-sex relations were decriminalized in 2008, but the Supreme Court rejected marriage equality in 2023, and Panama has no specific legislation to protect members of the LGBTQIA+ from discrimination.

 https://www.idea.int/democracytracker/